-Are you heading into the last few weeks of your pregnancy and starting to get anxious about labor and delivery?
+Are you heading into the last few weeks of your pregnancy and starting to get anxious about

 Perhaps you’ve been given an induction date that’s coming up soon and you’d rather avoid that if you possibly can?